BubbatheVTOG/coc-discord/README.md

 ## Running this Repository

 Currently, this repository is not published on npm and must be installed manually in a somewhat hacky way.
+Maybe..someday..I'll publish this on npm to stop this nonsense.

 0. Run neovim.
 1. Clone this repository.